 The tools available for detailed first-principles studies of materials have benefited enormously from the development of several international collaborations engaged in developing open source electronic structure code packages.
-For example, the WIEN2k[1] package is based on linearized augmented plane wave (LAPW) method[2], while ABINIT[3] and PWSCF[4] are based on several different pseudopotential methods.
+For example, the WIEN2k [1] package is based on linearized augmented plane wave (LAPW) method [2], while ABINIT [3] and PWSCF [4] are based on several different pseudopotential methods.
 These collaborations have resulted in well-designed shared codes which incorporate many of the best "state of the art" methodologies.
 Validation is an important aspect of code development and most of the collaboration teams have incorporated internal tests as part of their development procedures.
 The availability of several independently developed codes, provides the opportunity for further testing and validation.

-The present paper deals with the identification and analysis of a particular discrepancy between two independent codes in their implementation the projector augmented wave (PAW) method developed by Blöchl.[5]
+The present paper deals with the identification and analysis of a particular discrepancy between two independent codes in their implementation the projector augmented wave (PAW) method developed by Blöchl [5].
+The PAW method has been demonstrated to be a particularly efficient and accurate tool for electronic structure calculations, combining the numerical advantages of pseudopotential techniques while retaining the physics of all-electron methods, including representing the correct nodal behavior of the valenceelectron wave functions and the inclusion of upper core states in addition to valence states in the self-consistent iterations.
 We show that the discrepancy can be traced to a slight formalism difference in the two implementations.
-Since one of the codes (ABINIT) is widely used and because our analysis may be relevant to some of the other codes which have adopted the PAW method, we thought it useful to publish our findings.
+Since one of the codes (ABINIT) is widely used and because our analysis may be relevant to some of